Source: ARP Chapter 3 | Ethics, Equity and Equal Opportunity

 The definitions provided in this section will be used in the application and enforcement of this Rule.

-Subject to the provisions of this Rule and applicable federal, state or local laws, the following types of animals are permitted on university premises.
+- Animals Permitted on University Premises: Subject to the provisions of this Rule and applicable federal, state or local laws, the following types of animals are permitted on University Premises.

 - “Pet”: See Companion Animal.